 - Speed governors: Record players use speed governors to control the rotational speed of the vinyl record on the turntable.
 This helps ensure the turntable does not go too fast or slow down.

 - Belt drives: Players with belt drives reduce low-frequency rumbles from the movement of the motor rotating the record on the player.
 The rubberized belt is made of elastomers.
 This can absorb noise from the record before it reaches the stylus.

 - Direct drives: Portable record players have direct drives that move the plate on which the record sits.
 The platter of the player functions as the motor armature, providing a flat-and-rotating but stable surface for the record.

 What are the features of vintage turntables?

 - Aluminum castings: Aluminum castings on the classic record player minimize vibration at the stylus.
 This reduces unwanted low-frequency noise so that a classic song sounds like it does on the radio.
 Players with aluminum castings are not as portable because of the weight of the metal.

 - Arm counterweights: Arm counterweights on the record player reduce oscillation of the arm and stylus.
 It also minimizes variations in the angle of insertion of the stylus when the vinyl record is being rotated by the turntable.

 - Elliptical stylus: Older record players may have a spherical or elliptical stylus.
 The stylus is what fits into the groove on the vinyl album when it is played.
 An elliptical shape is able to fit easily into the V-shaped grooves and pick up on the full range of sounds.

 What kinds of records work on vintage turntables?

-is around the corner.
-Get started early with everyday low prices and free shipping with .
-Don’t forget to check out for upcoming promotions.
+Ready to add a vintage turntable to your entertainment system?
+Get started early with everyday low prices and free shipping with eBay Deals.
+Don’t forget to check out eBay Coupons for upcoming promotions.